Learn more about what an ICO is and how to get involved.

 - Potential compatibility with almost any device imaginable

 PlexCoin is on the other end of the spectrum.
 It skipped over all the technical details and instead offered some fairly basic features, most of which already exist.
-All the details were vague, except its promise of a 1,354% return on investment in the first month.
+All the details were vague, except its promise of a 1,354% return in the first month.

 Its creators are also anonymous, and there are no details on the team behind it.
 But if there were, they might show that “PlexCorp” was created by a Canadian businessman named Dominic Lacroix who has previously been charged with six counts of fraud.